chris820629/Mapping_Earthquakes/README.md

 The detailed code of the visual customization can be referred in [javascript](https://github.com/chris820629/Mapping_Earthquakes/blob/main/Earthquake_Challenge/static/js/challenge_logic.js).
 Below are some features explained more in details.

-- the marker customization functions are listed in below code function including size (radius), color, opacity, stroke and weight.
+- the marker customization functions are listed in below code function including size (radius), color, opacity, stroke and weight. for instance:

   ```
 function styleInfo(feature) {